Wishing you knew more about Aboriginal culture? Search no more.

 I grew up feeling alone, a black girl in a white world, and I resented them for trying to make me white but they couldn't wash away thousands of years of dreaming.—Aunty Rhonda Collard, member of the Stolen Generations

-Another reason authorities took children away was their aspersion that Aboriginal parents would neglect them.
+Authorities also took children away pretending that Aboriginal parents would neglect them.
 There is evidence, however, that kids were malnourished or starving because Aboriginal people were not paid the full wages they were owed .

 Reasons why Aboriginal girls were taken away (in %).
 These statistics list the ‘reasons’ for forcibly removing Aboriginal girls from their families.
 “Other” reasons include “being female on an Aboriginal reserve” and simply because of being “Aboriginal”.